-6. Roles and Responsibilities
+Roles and Responsibilities

-The role of governors
+The role of Governing Board

-• The governing body has set out its commitment to equal opportunities in this plan and it will continue to do all it can to ensure that the school is fully inclusive to pupils, and responsive to their needs based on race, gender and disability.

-- The governing body seeks to ensure that people are not discriminated against when applying for jobs at our school on grounds of race, gender or disability. - The governors take all reasonable steps to ensure that the school environment gives access to people with disabilities, and also strive to make school communications as inclusive as possible for parents, carers and pupils. - The governors welcome all applications to join the school, whatever a child's socioeconomic background, race, gender or disability. - The governing body ensures that no child is discriminated against whilst in our school on account of their race, sex or disability.
+- The Governing Body has set out its commitment to equal opportunities in this plan and it will continue to do all it can to ensure that the school is fully inclusive to pupils, and responsive to their needs based on race, gender, and disability. - The Governing Board seeks to ensure that people are not discriminated against when applying for jobs at our school on grounds of race, gender, or disability. - The Governing Board take all reasonable steps to ensure that the school environment gives access to people with disabilities, and also strive to make school communications as inclusive as possible for parents, carers, and pupils. - The Governing Board welcome all applications to join the school, whatever a child's socioeconomic background, race, gender, or disability. - The Governing Board ensures that no child is discriminated against whilst in our school on account of their race, sex, or disability.